Reduction in Workplace Violence

 In 2008, the Occupational Safety and Health Administration (OSHA) and the Joint Commission, independent of each other, released new standards requiring administrators to provide leadership in addressing issues of workplace violence.
 Workplace violence is a growing threat for all employees in human services as evidenced by data released by the Bureau of Labor Statistics, showing that workplace violence was reduced in all sectors of the U.S. except for health care occupations.
 (Janocha & Smith, 2010)

 The Mandt System has provided the framework for staff learning and development, to increase workplace safety throughout the United States, Canada, and Australia, in all human service sectors.
 Our unique combination of relationally based training, trauma informed services, neuro-sensory integration, and positive behaviour support provide organizations with the most comprehensive program to do more than crisis intervention and anger management.

 Hospitals, group homes, public as well as specialized schools, mental health centers, residential treatment centers, and juvenile correction centers which use The Mandt System, have all reported significant decreases in injury rates for staff and individuals served.
 However, workplace violence encompasses far more than just aggression by individuals seved.
 The “relational violence” between staff in human service organizations is estimated to cost organizations in the US more than $1.4 billion per year.
 (Tunajek, 2007) The focus of The Mandt System is not just on aggression by service users; it focuses primarily on the aggression between service providers.

 As a result, organizations have been able to increase the morale of staff, decrease turnover of staff, and empower staff to be more effective in their teamwork, as teamwork is nothing more than “Relationships in Action.”
 (The Mandt System, 2010)

-To learn more Mandt System classes in your area, click here
+To learn about The Mandt System events in your area, click here.